FAE Alumni

 Dr. Kristina Aldridge

-• Assistant Professor, Department of Pathology & Anatomical Sciences, University of Missouri-Columbia, Columbia, MO
+• Associate Professor, Department of Pathology and Anatomical Sciences, University of Missouri School of Medicine, Columbia, MO

 • Ph.D., 2003 - Organization of the human brain: development, variability, and evolution